 When you get out of the bath get one of those wooden Japanese bath buckets.
 Hold it under the tap from where the fresh hot spring water streams into the bathtub and collect some water.
 Then use this clean hot spring water to rinse your body.
 Please take care when you do this because the water might be even hotter than the bathwater.
 Also, be careful not to splash the other guests.

 You can just use the water and pour it over your body, but onsen sommeliers do it a little bit differently.
-They use their towel and soak it in the fresh hot spring water in the bucket.
+They use their towel and soak them in the fresh hot spring water in the bucket.
 Then they use the towel to wipe their body.
-You don’t have to worry that this will wash off or destroy the membrane with the nutrients and minerals because you use hot spring water.
+You don’t have to worry that this will wash off or destroy the membrane with nutrients and minerals because you use hot spring water.

 When You Should Shower After Onsen